bquarant/wip/_posts/2014-02-03-principles-of-inflammation.md

 - *Recognition and attachment*: **opsonins (Fc of IgG and C3b)** coat bacterial surface.
 Phosphatidylserine rotates to cell surface.
 Thrombospondin also expressed on cell surface.
 - *Engulfment* leads to phagosome internalizastion
 - *Degradation* after phagolyososome formation

+<span><br></span>

+### Things to follow up on:
+- Some make-up workl work covered 1-10
+- Lecture notes up to slide ~25 or so...
+8:18 or so...
+- 8:30-8:32, slides 40-42
+- Add picture of margination